 “A lob is the perfect choice for heart-shaped faces,” Colombini says.
 He suggests opting for a more lived-in texture—like Julianne Hough's shag look—over something more structured.
 Blow-dry hair with a round brush to create volume and use a root lifting product like BosleyMD Volumizing & Thickening Styling Mousse ($9) to achieve this look.

 Heart: Piecey Textured Lob

 Rowan Blanchard's textured lob creates fullness around her jawline which serves to bring balance and symmetry to her face.
 Also, by keeping a bit of length with her 'do, she avoids the boxy appearance that can accompany a shorter cut—say, a bob, for instance—given her heart-shaped face.

 Celebrity hairstylist Sarah Potempa says that the key to the heart-shaped haircut looking balanced is to have something across the forehead (whether fully or side-swept) and something to fill in the negative space between the chin and shoulders—as Reese Witherspoon does, above.
 “That’s why the lob is great,” she exclaims.

 “A huge part of a haircut is making sure you have the extra hair on the sides that are long enough to fill the gap, especially when you have a bang or long layers,” says Potempa.
-Ciara's long, choppy bangs hit right above her eyes, making them stand out.
-Softly textured bangs also serve to complement her wavy hair.
+Ciara's blonde wavy lob is perfectly styled to just that.